vadimtimakin/end2end-HKR-research/README.md

 | Detectron | 0.1303  | 0.1394 |
 | YOLOV5  | **0.1205** | **0.1387** |

-Now let's compare these two approaches based on two different models using a list of criteria.
+We can also compare these two approaches based on two different models using a list of criteria.

 | Criteria | YOLOV5 | Detectron | Winner (D / Y) |
 | --- | --- | --- | --- |